unccd/Prais4-reporting-manual/glossary.md

 Agriculture, value added (% of gross domestic product)
     One of the factors recommended to estimate the economic component of the Drought Vulnerability Index (DVI).
 Agriculture corresponds to International Standard Industrial Classifications (ISIC) divisions 1-5 and includes forestry, hunting, and fishing, as well as cultivation of crops and livestock production.
 This factor refers to the value added for agriculture as a percentage of the gross value added at factor cost.
 It implies a higher coping capacity of populations.

-    See also ‘Drought Vulnerability Index (DVI)’
+    *See also ‘Drought Vulnerability Index (DVI)’*

 Agroforestry
     Integrates the use of woody perennials with agricultural crops and/ or animals for a variety of benefits and services, including better use of soil and water re-sources; multiple fuel, fodder, and food products; and habitat for associated species.

 Alternative Livelihoods
     Alternatives partially or completely substitute for the benefits (monetary and nonmonetary) that would normally be obtained from the exploitation of particular natural resources.

-Interventions that provide an alternative resource to the one being exploited (e.g. promoting imported animal protein as an alternative to locally hunted bushmeat), Interventions that provide an alternative occupation so as to reduce the need to exploit natural resources for income (e.g. promoting butterfly farming as a substitute for expanding agriculture) Interventions that encourage an alternative method of exploiting a resource that has a lower impact than the original method (e.g. promoting fuel ‐ efficient stoves to reduce the need to fell trees for firewood or changing marketing strategy to increase incomes from the sale of wild coffee, thus reducing the need to convert more forest into farmland. see also ´Compensation Schemes´ and ´Incentive schemes´
+     - Interventions that provide an alternative resource to the one being exploited (e.g. promoting imported animal protein as an alternative to locally hunted bushmeat)
+     - Interventions that provide an alternative occupation so as to reduce the need to exploit natural resources for income (e.g. promoting butterfly farming as a substitute for expanding agriculture)
+     - Interventions that encourage an alternative method of exploiting a resource that has a lower impact than the original method (e.g. promoting fuel ‐ efficient stoves to reduce the need to fell trees for firewood or changing marketing strategy to increase incomes from the sale of wild coffee, thus reducing the need to convert more forest into farmland.

+    *see also ´Compensation Schemes´ and ´Incentive schemes´*

 Aridity
     Distinguished from drought as being an enduring feature of a location/environment.
 It is a natural permanent imbalance in the water availability consisting of low average annual precipitation, with high spatial and temporal variability, resulting in overall low moisture and low carrying capacity of the ecosystems.

 Artificial areas
     For the purpose of UNCCD reporting, this land cover class is composed of any type of areas with a predominant artificial surface cover as a result of human activities.
 Natural vegetation can also be present, but it isn't dominant respect the artificial surface.
 Any urban or associated area is included in this class, as for example urban parks or sport facilities.
-The class also includes industrial areas, waste dump deposit and extraction sites: - construction sites (cities, green urban areas, towns and transportation as road and rail networks and associated land), - port and airport areas, - mineral extraction (open mines and quarries) or waste disposal,- continuous and discontinuous urban fabric and industrial or commercial units.
+The class also includes industrial areas, waste dump deposit and extraction sites:
+     - construction sites (cities, green urban areas, towns and transportation as road and rail networks and associated land),
+     - port and airport areas,
+     - mineral extraction (open mines and quarries) or waste disposal,
+     - continuous and discontinuous urban fabric and industrial or commercial units.

 Baseline
     The baseline (or reference) is the state against which change is measured.
     In the context of Land Degradation Neutrality (LDN), the initial (t0) estimated value of each of the indicators used to monitor progress in the achievement of LDN for each land type.
 The baseline values of these indicators are measured at the time of implementation of the LDN conceptual framework.

 Baseline period
     For UNCCD reporting the baseline period during which baseline conditions should be calculated, is the 16 years from 1 January 2000 to 31 December 2015.

 Below ground biomass
     All biomass of live roots.
 Fine roots of less than 2 mm diameter are often excluded because these often cannot be distinguished empirically from soil organic matter or litter
-    See also ‘Above ground biomass’.
+    *See also ‘Above ground biomass’.*

 Brightspots
     A term used to describe an area which is experiencing the most evident and dramatic change.
 Brightspots do not exhibit any signs of degradation, or have been remediated from a degraded state by implementing appropriate remediation activities, or through land planning processes to prevent degradation.
-    See also ‘Hotspots’
+    *See also ‘Hotspots’*

 Capacity building, capacity development
     For the purpose of UNCCD reporting, capacity building and capacity development are equivalent terms, which both refer to the process by which countries obtain, strengthen and maintain their capability to meet the obligations laid down by the Convention and the requirements of the Strategy.
 The Convention dedicated a full article to capacity building, education and public awareness (art.
 19) as a key supporting measure to combat desertification and mitigate the effects of drought.
 The article emphasises cooperation among Parties in supporting capacity building for the implementation of the Convention.